Common-Longitudinal-ICU-data-Format/CLIF_Proning_Incidence_Severe_ARF/README.md

 ## 3. Upload summary results from the project_output (tables and graphs) to the UChicago Box Folder.

 ## 4. Once all participating sites hvae rund scripts 00 and 01, lead investigators generate global coefficients for proning covariates.
-THEN will ask that each site run a third script to generate risk-adjusted rates of proning by hospital and period.
+THEN will ask that each site run a third script to generate risk-adjusted rates of proning by hospital and period, and remaining scripts with additional analyses
-3. Run local proning prediction script with globaly estimated coefficients: 02_local_CLIF_prone_incidence_global_risk_adjustment.Rmd
+- Run local proning prediction script with globaly estimated coefficients: 02_local_CLIF_prone_incidence_global_risk_adjustment.Rmd
+- Additionally: run scripts '06...', and '07...'

 ## 4. Lead Investigators than Run Analytic Scripts to Accomplish Exploratory Data analysis, summary random effects meta-analysis and bayesian hierarchical models.
 1. 03_summary_CLIF_prone_incidence_allsite_eda.Rmd (generates data for Tables 1 and 2, Figure 1)
-2. 04_summary_CLIF_proning_meta_analysis.R
+2. 04_summary_CLIF_proning_meta_analysis.Rmd
 3. 05_summary_CLIF_prone_incidence_bayesian_hierarchical.Rmd (generates data for Figure 3)

 ---